-An abridged version is included in the 2022 ARM integrated annual report, which can be found at www.arm.co.za.
+An abridged version is included in the 2023 ARM integrated

 The SAMREC Code, 2016 edition sets out minimum standards, recommendations and guidelines for Public Reporting of Exploration Results, Mineral Resources and Mineral Reserves in South Africa.
 It was launched and adopted by the Johannesburg Stock Exchange (JSE) in May 2016.
-The 2022 ARM Mineral Resources and Mineral Reserves report is based on the SAMREC Code, 2016 edition.
+The 2023 ARM Mineral Resources and Mineral Reserves report is based on the SAMREC Code, 2016 edition.
 The reporting of Mineral Resources and Mineral Reserves is done annually according to the following flow chart: